v4d1/Dome/README.md

 - Wildcard detection and bypass
 - Custom Port scaning and built-in params for Top100,Top1000 and Top Web ports
 - Colored and uncolored output for easy read
+- Windows and Python 2/3 support (Python 3 is recommended)
 - Highly customizable through arguments
 - Scan more than one domain simultaneously
-- Possibility to use threads for faster wordlists based scans
+- Possibility to use threads for faster bruteforce scans
 - Export output in different formats such as txt, json, html

 ## Buy me a Coffee